A Linear Kernel for Planar Total Dominating Set: Introduction

 \paragraph{\textbf{\emph{Our results and techniques}}.} In this article we provide the first explicit (and reasonably simple) polynomial-time data reduction rules for \textsc{Total Dominating Set} on planar graphs, which lead to a linear kernel for the problem.
 In particular, we prove the following theorem.

-\begin{theorem} The \textsc{Total Dominating Set} problem parameterized by the solution size has a linear kernel on planar graphs.
-More precisely, there exists a polynomial-time algorithm that for each positive planar instance $(G,k)$ returns an equivalent instance $(G',k)$ such that $|V(G')| \leq 695 \cdot k$. \end{theorem}
+\begin{theorem} The \textsc{Total Dominating Set} problem parameterized by the solution size admits a linear kernel on planar graphs.
+More precisely, there exists a polynomial-time algorithm that given a planar instance $(G,k)$, either correctly reports that $(G,k)$ is a \NO-instance or returns an equivalent instance $(G',k)$ such that $|V(G')| \leq 410 \cdot k$. \end{theorem}

-(Note that if the algorithm given by Theorem~\ref{th:main} fails to produce an equivalent instance of size at most $695 \cdot k$, then we already know that the instance is negative.)
 This result complements several explicit linear kernels on planar graphs for other domination problems such as \textsc{Dominating Set}~\cite{AFN04}, \textsc{Edge Dominating Set}~\cite{GuNi07}, \textsc{Efficient Dominating Set}~\cite{GuNi07}, \textsc{Connected Dominating Set}~\cite{LMS11,GuIm10}, or \textsc{Red-Blue Dominating Set}~\cite{GST13}.
-Although it is arguable whether the constant in Theorem~\ref{th:main} is {\sl small} or not, it is worth mentioning that our constant is comparable to the constants given for \textsc{Dominating Set} in~\cite{AFN04} (even if this constant has been subsequently improved in~\cite{CFKX07}), for \textsc{Connected Dominating Set} in~\cite{GuIm10}, or for \textsc{Maximum Triangle Packing} in~\cite{GuNi07}, respectively, and that a much greater constant has been given for \textsc{Connected Dominating Set} in~\cite{LMS11}.
+Although it is arguable whether the constant in Theorem~\ref{th:main} is {\sl small} or not, it is worth mentioning that our constant is comparable to the constants given for \textsc{Dominating Set}~\cite{AFN04} (even if this constant has been subsequently improved in{}~\cite{CFKX07}), for \textsc{Connected Dominating Set} in{}~\cite{GuIm10}, or for \textsc{Maximum Triangle Packing} in{}~\cite{GuNi07}, respectively, and that a much larger constant has been given for \textsc{Connected Dominating Set} in{}~\cite{LMS11}.
 Let us also mention that, as discussed in Section~\ref{sec:reduction}, our kernelization algorithm runs in cubic time.
 We believe that both the constant and the running time can be improved, but in this article our main objective was to provide a reasonably small explicit kernel while keeping, as far as possible, the technical details not too complicated.